-Over the course of the Company's first period of operations, the Investment Adviser has had a number of objectives:
+Over the course of the Company's second year of operations, Sequoia Investment Management Company ("Sequoia" or "the Investment Adviser") has had a number of objectives:

-- To invest the IPO proceeds in a diversified portfolio of high-quality infrastructure loans and bonds that is capable of generating a gross return of 8-9%, and a total return to Shareholders of 7-8%; - To grow the Company's NAV while paying a dividend of 5% per annum of the original issue price of the Ordinary Shares in relation to the first year, and 6% per annum subsequently; - To help the Company to grow through further capital raises, with the goals of further increasing the diversification of the portfolio, improving the liquidity in the Company's Ordinary Shares, and delivering economies of scale; and - To ensure that communication with investors is clear, transparent and timely.
+- To ensure that the asset base of the Fund (comprising the Company and its subsidiary) remains a diversified portfolio of high-quality infrastructure loans and bonds that is capable of generating a gross return of 8-9%, and a total return to Shareholders of 7-8%; - To ensure that the Company remains financially robust and capable of continuing to pay a dividend of 6p per Share; - To help the Company to grow through further capital raises, with the goals of further increasing the diversification of the portfolio, improving the liquidity in the Company's Ordinary Shares, and delivering economies of scale; and - To ensure that communication with investors is clear, transparent and timely.

-SIMC is pleased to report to Shareholders that these four objectives have been met: the Company is practically fully invested in a portfolio of infrastructure loans and bonds that yields in excess of 8%; its NAV per share has grown over the period, albeit modestly; we have announced dividends totalling 5p per Ordinary Share to be paid from earnings for the financial period; the size of the Company has approximately doubled through a C Share issue in November 2015; and investors have been provided with clear monthly reports with best-in-class transparency.
+Sequoia is pleased to report to Shareholders that these four objectives have been met: the Company is practically fully invested in a portfolio of infrastructure loans and bonds that yields in excess of 8%; its NAV per Share has grown materially over the year; the size of the Company has approximately doubled through two well-received capital raises; and investors have been provided with clear monthly reports with best-in-class transparency.